 Geoscientists study the composition, structure, and other physical aspects of the Earth.
 May use geological, physics, and mathematics knowledge in exploration for oil, gas, minerals, or underground water; or in waste disposal, land reclamation, or other environmental problems.
 May study the Earth’s internal composition, atmospheres, oceans, and its magnetic, electrical, and gravitational forces.
 Includes mineralogists, crystallographers, paleontologists, stratigraphers, geodesists, and seismologists.

-Geoscientists with little to no experience tend to make between $47250 and $62030 while the more experienced ones make over $127420 per year.
+Geoscientists with little to no experience tend to make between $49430 and $64390 while the more experienced ones can earn over $128580 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Geoscientist is to move to a higher paying state like TX.
-Right now, the highest paying states for Geoscientists are TX, DC, OK, CO and AK.
+One of the easiest ways to increase your salary as a Geoscientist is to move to a higher paying state like TX.
+Right now, the highest paying states for Geoscientists are TX, OK, CO, LA and HI.

-3 other factors that can increase your salary as A Geoscientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Geoscientist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Geoscientists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Geoscientists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons